About this Program

 Geomatics students learn how land, infrastructure, and natural resources are measured, analyzed, and integrated into useable forms and systems.
 Students gain hands-on experience working with field equipment and in high-tech classrooms.
 Present land values, rates of urban development, and environmental concerns require a broad set of expertise to develop, manage, and apply geospatial information.
 Students majoring in Geomatics complete either the Surveying and Mapping specialization or the Geospatial Analysis specialization.

 Both specializations within the Geomatics major are offered at the Fort Lauderdale Research and Education Center in Ft.
-Lauderdale, FL, the Gulf Coast Research and Education Center in Plant City, FL and at the Mid-Florida Research and Education Center in Apopka, FL.
+Lauderdale, FL, the Gulf Coast Research and Education Center in Plant City, FL (near Tampa) and at the Mid-Florida Research and Education Center in Apopka, FL (near Orlando).

 Geomatics addresses land information development and management through field survey, photogrammetry, remote sensing, satellite positions, and other techniques.
 The program is nationally accredited and graduates often obtain licensure as professional surveyors and mappers.